FaisalM218/Trip-Calculator/README.md

 Once you clone the solution, open the solution in visual studio and perform a NuGet package restore.
 Then run the TripCalculator project.
 This should launch the application in the browser and create a local database.
 Along with the web application, there is also a unit test project in the same solution.
 I only created two unit tests, but I set up the infrastructure (such as mock objects) in order for furthur tests to be written easily.

-The Domain I selected was Trip Calculator.
-And the Interface I selected was Web UI (Server-generated).
-Platform was .NET and Backend was C#.
-I did not utilize any Frontend frameworks.